Buddhism and democracy

-The relationship between Buddhism and democracy has a long history with many scholars claiming the very foundations of Buddhist society were democratic.
+The relationship between Buddhism and democracy has a long history with some scholars claiming the very foundations of Buddhist society were democratic.
 Though some historic Buddhist societies have been categorized as feudalistic, the relationship between peasants and land owners was often voluntary.
 Free-thinking Buddhist societies supported autonomy; peasants had mobility and could own land themselves.
+Currently countries claiming democracy with Buddhist state religions are Bhutan, Cambodia, Myanmar, and Sri Lanka.

 Modern views

 The father of the Constitution of India and a pioneer of India's democracy, B. R. Ambedkar believed Buddhism to be a Democratic religion which led to his conversion and founding of the Navayana school of Buddhism.
 In an All-India Radio broadcast speech on 3 October 1954 Ambedkar declared: